East–West Line (Singapore): Platform screen doors

 When the line was first opened, full-height platform screen doors supplied by Westinghouse were installed at underground stations.
 These doors serve to prevent suicides, enable climate control within the station, better security control by restricting access to the tunnels and tracks and for overall passenger safety considerations.
 The authorities initially rejected calls for platform screen doors to be installed at elevated stations by casting doubts over functionality and concerns about the high installation costs.
 Nevertheless, the LTA reversed its decision and made plans to install half-height platform screen doors on elevated stations on 25 January 2008.
 The first platform screen doors by ST Electronics were installed at Pasir Ris, Jurong East and Yishun stations in 2009 as trial runs.
 Subsequently, installation began in May 2011 at Ang Mo Kio station on the North–South Line.
 On 14 March 2012, platform screen doors became operational at all elevated stations on the East–West Line.
 Stations along the TWE had half-height platform screen doors manufactured by Fangda installed during the station's construction.

 In popular culture

-The line's Changi Branch is featured in tvN series Little Women.
+The Changi branch line is featured in the tvN series Little Women.